WNYZ-LD: Streaming relaunch

 Pulse 87 has since been relaunched as a streaming station, still operated by Salkowitz, who has purchased the Pulse 87 automation equipment and the intellectual property in a bankruptcy auction.

 Financial troubles and bankruptcy

 Mega Media had been in serious financial trouble long before it launched Pulse 87.
 This came to a head on August 12, 2009, when Mega Media filed for bankruptcy, reporting $3.5 million in liabilities against assets of just $180,000.
 Mega Media said it had hoped to continue operating Pulse while it restructured under Chapter 11.
 On October 30, 2009, the lease between Mega Media Group and Island Broadcasting ended because Island Broadcasting did not receive the $500,000 it was owed according to the stipulation and order regarding the time-brokerage agreement.
 Island Broadcasting was under no obligation to continue allowing Pulse 87 to use their signal without payment for the lease.
-Pulse 87 went off the air on October 30, 2009, at 5:00 p.m.
+Pulse 87 went off the air on October 30, 2009, at 5:00 pm.